Boost staff motivation……. Improve team performance….. Optimise organisational results!

 Improving organisational functioning and performance

 At the level of the total organisation, several fundamental aspects of an organisation’s ‘health’ and how it functions can significantly influence overall performance.
-These can be seen as the essential ‘building blocks’ for an organisation and typically include:.
+These typically include:.

 Group training and issue/problem workshops

-As well as helping with overall organisational development, we can design and run focused group workshops for personnel to improve together particular skills needed in the organisation.
-Also, we can run workshops for teams to explore and discuss in more detail specific ‘hot’ or challenging leadership or organisational issues.
+As well as helping with overall organisational development, we can design and run focused group workshops for personnel to develop needed skills together or to explore in more detail specific ‘hot’ or challenging organisational issues.

 Workshops can be as short as a couple of hours (perhaps as an add-on to a regular Board or team meeting) or up to a whole day.
 They could perhaps be as a proactive approach by leaders to improving a specific area of organisational performance or in response to a pressing problem that has arisen.

-Examples of development topics for such workshops might include:
+A few examples of training or development topics for such workshops:

 Change management support

 We can assist in turning the outputs from team or organisational workshops into firm action.
 Some issues may just need quite simple action steps.
-But more complex or strategic issues – for example, transforming an organisation’s culture – will obviously need more extended thinking, consultation or detailed ‘change project‘ planning.
-Of course, where useful as a key part of our change support, we can design and deliver targeted 1:1 or team/group coaching.
+But more complex or strategic issues – for example, transforming an organisation’s culture – usually need more extended thinking, consultation or detailed ‘change project‘ planning.
+We’re here to provide flexible, tailored change support, as you need it.

 Contact us